 I can also see the detailed stats for any page on my site along with the top search queries for the page.

 So the choice is obvious to me.
-Uninstall GADWP and install the Site Kit plugin by Google.
+Uninstall GADWP and install the GainWP or the Site Kit plugin by Google.
 What about you?
 Are you sticking with the GADWP plugin or switching over to some other Google Analytics plugin?